gabrielaalfaro07/Europe-Travel-Website-html-css-js/README.md

-# Europe Travel Website
+# EuroTrip Planner Website

 ## Scope

-This project demonstrates the deployment of a static teaser website using Google Cloud resources.
+This project demonstrates the deployment of a static teaser website utilizing Google Cloud Platform (GCP) resources.
+The website showcases European travel destinations and is designed to be deployed using containerization and cloud-based orchestration tools.

 ## Original Repository